nwisbeta/github.io/pages/app_design/log-in-log-out.md

 After a failed log in or PIN entry attempt, the application must log out the user, and return to the original log in page.

-### Generic log in after timeout page enabling PIN entry for re-authentication
+### Access after timeout, with PIN request for re-authentication

 <img class="img-responsive img-thumbnail" src="/images/examples/design-standards-access-login-pinexample.png">